Davidon4/Quick-README-Template/BLANK_README.md

 ### Prerequisites
 <!-- Guideline on installing software -->
-To use the software, you will need to install the necessary items and follow the instructions on how to list and install them.
-An example is provided to help guide you through the process.
+To use the software, audience will need to install the necessary items.
+Provide a guide to help through the process.

 * npm
   ```